Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

   16. assign it to the Team Lead developer for review
   17. add relevant label.

+Read [Pull Requests](https://www.thegizraway.com/pull_requests.html) for a detailed explanation, including screen shots, on how to do the above.

 ####4.
 Checklist
 When a PR is created, this checklist will automatically be in the first comment. **Before you submit the PR**, please make sure that you did all the following things.